Home > Design > Muzzle Devices

 Flash hiders come in several common styles, each with distinct visual cues:

-• Closed-Tine: Stronger, suppressor-compatible options that offer hybrid flash suppression and compensation
+• Closed-Tine: Stronger options that offer the flash suppression and suppressor compatibility of a pronged device without the “ping”.

 Standard A2 birdcage flash hider